stoyan-stoyanov/llmflows/README.md

 - Execute callback functions at different stages within flow steps, enabling enhanced customization, logging, tracing, or other specific integrations.
 - Utilize callbacks to comprehensively control and monitor LLM-powered apps, ensuring clear visibility into the execution process.

+### **Complete Transparency**
+After executing a Flow you can answer questions such as:

+- When was a particular flowstep run?
+- How much time did it take?
+- What were the input variables?
+- What was the prompt template?
+- What did the prompt look like?
+- What was the exact configuration of the model?
+- How many times did we retry the request?
+- What was the raw data the API returned?
+- How many tokens were used?
+- What was the final result?

 ## FAQ